TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

            Match

    These type aliases
-   correspond to the return types from :func:`re.compile` and :func:`re.match`.
+   correspond to the return types kutoka :func:`re.compile` and :func:`re.match`.
 These types (and the corresponding functions) are generic in ``AnyStr`` and can be made specific by writing ``Pattern[str]``, ``Pattern[bytes]``, ``Match[str]``, or